Ernst II, Prince of Hohenlohe-Langenburg

 On April 20, 1896, Ernst married Princess Alexandra at Schloss Ehrenburg in Coburg, Duchy of Saxe-Coburg and Gotha, now in the German state of Bavaria.
 She was the daughter of Prince Alfred, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha (a son of Queen Victoria), and Grand Duchess Maria Alexandrovna of Russia (a daughter of Alexander II, Emperor of All Russia).
 The couple was second cousins – their grandmothers Queen Victoria and Princess Feodora of Leiningen were half-sisters.
 Ernst and Alexandra had five children:

-In 1900, his father-in-law died, and the ducal throne of Saxe-Coburg and Gotha passed to Alexandra’s cousin, Charles Edward, Duke of Albany.
-Because Charles Edward was just 16 at the time, Ernst was appointed as Regent until the new Duke reached his majority in 1905.
+In 1900, his father-in-law died, and the ducal throne of Saxe-Coburg and Gotha passed to Alexandra’s cousin Charles Edward, Duke of Albany.
+Because Charles Edward was just sixteen years old, Ernst was appointed as Regent until the new Duke reached his majority in 1905.

-He later tried to get into politics in the German Empire.
-He served as Head of the Colonial Department of the Foreign Office, and Deputy, and later Vice President, of the Reichstag.
+Enst later tried to get into politics in the German Empire.
+He served as Head of the Colonial Department of the Foreign Office, and Deputy and later Vice President of the Reichstag.
 Following his father’s death in 1913, Ernst became the Prince of Hohenlohe-Langenburg and took his seat in the Kammer der Standesherren (House of Lords) in Württemberg.
-During World War I, he served as General Delegate to the Eastern Front, and also served as a special envoy to Constantinople and the Balkans in 1915.
+During World War I, he served as General Delegate to the Eastern Front and as a special envoy to Constantinople and the Balkans in 1915.

 In 1936, Ernst joined the Nazi Party.
 Following World War II, Ernst retired from official service and lived a quiet and more private life.
 He spent his remaining years working with charities and organizations in Württemberg, including the Order of Saint John and the Red Cross.